miking-lang/miking/README.md

 `afterWait` must now be true:

 ```
-utest atomicGet afterWait true in
+utest atomicGet afterWait with true in
 -- Don't forget to clean up!
 let _ = threadJoin t in
 ```